kurtis1520/biol-812-assignment/index.md

-# BIOL 812 Assignment - Creat a GitHub Pages Website
+# BIOL 812 Assignment - Create a GitHub Pages Website

 ## By Kurtis Westbury